SimonMaracine/brick-breaker/clients/brick-breaker/README.md

 Knowing the ball's radius and its velocity I could calculate the angle at which it should rotate as it's moving.
 Basic math.

+Multiplying the velocity values of the objects with a special value called `delta time`, which is the difference between the previous frame and the current frame time, turns the units from *pixels per frame* to *meters per second*.
+In the 3D space, a length of 1 is one meter.

 ## Assets

 All the assets were created with `Blender` and `GIMP` by me except for the *wood-bare* and *skybox* textures, all the